 - 2 cups broth I prefer chicken broth but any broth works.

-I make this recipe in a four-quart crock pot that I was gifted (thanks little bro).
-You could make this recipe easily in a three and half, four or six quart crock pot.
+- I make this recipe in a four-quart crockpot that I was gifted (thanks little bro).
+You could make this recipe in a four, five or six-quart crockpot but see my notes in the article.